-What an autonomous house is and isn't
+What a cybernetic house is and isn't

-Our definition of an autonomous house:
+Our definition of an autonomous cybernetic house:

-A sensor-rich environment with enough intelligence in its controllers to recognize and often anticipate the needs of both the occupants and the structure, with controllable effectors able to accomplish actions to meet those needs without requiring human interaction.
+A sensor-rich environment with enough intelligence in its controllers to recognize and often anticipate the needs of both the occupants and the structure, with controllable actuators able to accomplish actions to meet those needs without requiring human interaction.

 The starting point for that is paying attention to every little chore that's ever been required of you in every residence you've ever occupied.
 The more trivial and mundane the chore, if it occurs repeatedly, it rivets a bit of our focus.